OOF2: The Manual

 value=None, default=None, tip=None)

-A ConvertibleRegisteredClass
+A ConvertibleRegisteredClass is

-like a RegisteredClass
+like a RegisteredClass,

 except that the different subclasses refer to different